nla-group/fABBA/doc/source/main_comp.rst

-Symbols digitization
+Symbolic digitization
 ------------------------------

-Similarly, the digitization can be implemented after compression step as belows:
+Similarly, the fABBA digitization can be performed after compression step as belows:

 .. code:: python